saisudheerp/Aps_portfolio/README.md

 - **Demonstrate Algorithmic Techniques**: Showcase the use of algorithmic problem-solving techniques in healthcare applications.
 - **Provide Efficient Solutions**: Develop efficient solutions for common healthcare app functionalities to improve user experience.
+- **Analyse Complexities**:Analyse the time and space complexities to find the best algorithm.
 - **Illustrate Practical Applications**: Highlight the application of data structures and algorithms in real-world scenarios.
 - **Enhance Healthcare Management**: Contribute to better healthcare management through optimized app functionalities.
 - **Promote Scalability and Accuracy**: Ensure the solutions are scalable to handle large datasets and maintain high accuracy.

 ## 4. Design

-The design of this portfolio involves selecting specific functionalities within a healthcare app and applying relevant algorithms to optimize their performance.
+The design of this portfolio involves selecting specific use cases within a healthcare app and applying relevant algorithms to optimize their performance.
 Each functionality is paired with an appropriate algorithm and is demonstrated with C and C++ code examples.
 I have written some codes and some of them I have gathered from various internet resources.
 The following functionalities and algorithms are covered:

 ### 1. Doctor Search by Specialty